micrology/prsm/doc/help.md

 ### Copy and paste

 You can copy selected factors to the clipboard and then paste them into either the same map (to duplicate them) or into another map in another browser window or tab.
+(Copy and paste is not available with the Firefox browser.)

 To copy, first select the factors that you want copied (a long press on the factors).
 Then hold down the Command &#8984; or CTRL &#8963;key and type C.  If you copy more than one factor, all the links that go between the selected factors get copied too.